A.H. Belo: Huge Upside On Paper, Huge Risk From Strategy (NYSE:AHC)

 A.H.
 Belo: Huge Upside On Paper, Huge Risk From Strategy

-The paper case for AHC is hugely attractive: it's easy to model $3-plus in a liquidation scenario, or ~100% upside.
+The paper case for AHC is hugely attractive: it's easy to model $3-plus in a liquidation scenario or ~100% upside.

 But the company is controlled by a descendant of the founder, who consistently reiterates his desire to keep the business running.